Bwindi Impenetrable National Park- Gorilla Trekking Safaris Uganda

 Buhoma.
 This was the first place in Uganda where gorilla trekking began from in the late 1990’s. this place become famous together with the other neighboring villages like Nkwenda and Kacwampale to the extent of these places featuring in many of the international news but later had a set back from the 1998 Bwindi massacre when the Congo rebels invaded Bwindi forest camp that caused a set back into gorilla trekking as an activity but latter resumed after some time.
 From year 2000, gorilla trekking began spreading to different parts of Bwindi up to the current state.

-Uganda used to offer gorilla trekking at $450 during low season from April-may and November , which offer was removed followed Rwanda’s permit increase to $1500 that pushed all the influx to Uganda.
+Uganda used to offer gorilla trekking at $450 during low season from April-may and November , which offer was removed followed Rwanda’s permit increase to US $1500 that pushed all the influx to Uganda.
 Now Uganda’s gorilla permit cost $600 irrespective of which month.
 The price has remained the same since December 2018.the price is uniform until the next UWA tariff will be published in 2019.

 While booking gorilla permits, you’re only guaranteed assurance of trekking after proof of payment.
 That’s when an electronic ticket will be published barring all your personal details.
 Iam sure you re all happy about our natural world being kept intact as natural as possible as one way to have sustainability of our natural resources.